Sakthi-codes/OCR/README.md

 # OCR
 Oprical character recognition

-Optical character recognition using python
+Optical character recognition using python.
-This uses gemini api to do OCR
+This uses gemini api to do OCR.
-It stores the OCR reports in a excel file automatically
+It stores the OCR reports in a excel file automatically.